Medic1111/PORTAL-ZONE-MY-PORTAL-v2/README.md

 - On the back end, all messages being exchanged gets stored in the Classes DB message array, it is rendered when user opens the chat

+[2]: ROSTER

+- When clicking on roster, a new component is rendered and a list of students in the roster appears (REMOVED SELECT AND OPTION)

+- When clicking on a student, the students information shows

+- There's a button that allows closing the modal

+- Not closing the modal and clicking on a different class, will show that particular class's roster, and identifier

+[3]: ADDING_ASSIGNMENTS

+- When add assignment is cliked, a component gets rendered with a form and two buttons

+- Once cancels and closes that component

+- The other sends the request to the server to add that entry to the database

+[MISSING_FEATURES]:

+- drop out
+- delete class
+- delete assignment
+  _consider_ _grade_

 [ANNOYING_DETAILS_TO_CHECK]:

 - Mobile is absolute trash...